-The socio-political approach views disability in a radically different manner.
+The sociopolitical approach views disability in a radically different manner.
 According to the two views discussed above, disability is a property of individuals and a consequence of some antecedent physical or mental condition that restricts the individual.
-According to the socio-political approach, on the other hand, a disability is the consequence of environmental and social factors that interact to restrict the capabilities of some individuals.
+According to the sociopolitical approach, on the other hand, a disability is the consequence of environmental and social factors that interact to restrict the capabilities of some individuals.

-According to the socio-political view, disability has its origins not in the individual but in the socio-environmental field.
-In the case of a paralyzed individual, for example, disability is seen as resulting, not from the physical condition per se but rather from: (1) the social stigma that results from being physically different in a society that emphasizes idealized models of physical appearance; (2) environmental barriers that make mobility difficult; (3) discriminatory employment policies that define the person as lacking the potential to be productive and thus exclude the individual from serious consideration for jobs; and (4) cultural beliefs that devalue the person's worth and capacity for contributing to society.
-As this example illustrates, when a disability is considered from the standpoint of the socio-political approach, the emphasis shifts from a focus on the individual and his or her physical condition or ability to work to a consideration of the broader social, cultural, economic, and political environment that "creates" the disability.
+According to the sociopolitical view, disability has its origins not in the individual but in the socioenvironmental field.
+In the case of a paralyzed individual, for example, disability is seen as resulting not from the physical condition per se but rather from 1) the social stigma that results from being physically different in a society that emphasizes idealized models of physical appearance; 2) environmental barriers that make mobility difficult; 3) discriminatory employment policies that define the person as lacking the potential to be productive and thus exclude the individual from serious consideration for jobs; and 4) cultural beliefs that devalue the person's worth and capacity for contributing to society.
+As this example illustrates, when a disability is considered from the standpoint of the sociopolitical approach, the emphasis shifts from a focus on the individual and his or her physical condition or ability to work to a consideration of the broader social, cultural, economic, and political environment that "creates" the disability.

-Adopting a socio-political model necessitates a shift, not only in how disability is conceptualized, but also in approaches to disability policy.
-According to the socio-political model, people with disabilities should be viewed as members of a minority group--victims of stereotyping, prejudice, and discrimi-Physical impairments are the equivalent of traits such nation. as skin color, gender, and age, which are also used to justify Indeed, in this view, many of the functional unequal treatment. limitations and incapacities of members of the disabled population can be traced, not to their own lack of ability to adapt, but to decisions made about planning, design, architecture, the organization of work, and the delivery of services that fail to take into account people who differ from the societal norm or Numerous features of contemporary life--buildings, ideal. offices, factories, transportation systems, housing patterns-combine to create a "disabling environment".
-This disabling environment, stereotyped attitudes, and discriminatory practices serve to perpetuate the disadvantaged status of disabled persons.
+Adopting a sociopolitical model necessitates a shift, not only in how disability is conceptualized, but also in approaches to disability policy.
+According to the sociopolitical model, people with disabilities should be viewed as members of a minority group--victims of stereotyping, prejudice, and discrimination.
+Physical impairments are the equivalent of traits such as skin color, gender, and age, which are also used to justify unequal treatment.
+Indeed, in this view, many of the functional limitations and incapacities of members of the disabled population can be traced, not to their own lack of ability to adapt, but to decisions made about planning, design, architecture, the organization of work, and the delivery of services that fail to take into account people who differ from the societal norm or ideal.
+Numerous features of contemporary life--buildings, offices, factories, transportation systems, housing patterns--combine The disabling environment, to create a "disabling environment." stereotyped attitudes, and discriminatory practices serve to perpetuate the disadvantaged status of disabled persons.

-According to the proponents of the socio-political approach, these various forms of unequal treatment have the same negative effects on impaired persons as they have on the members of other minority groups: the disabled individual is socially isolated, lacks self-esteem, and may even internalize widely-held myths about the capabilities of disabled people.
-Disability thus becomes a self-fulfilling prophecy.
+According to the proponents of the sociopolitical approach, these various forms of unequal treatment have the same negative effects on impaired persons as they have on the members of other minority groups: the disabled individual is socially isolated, lacks self-esteem, and may even internalize widely held myths about the capabilities of disabled people.
+Disability thus becomes a self-ful-filling prophecy.